openego/eGo/doc/welcome.rst

-The `Open Energy Platform (OEP) <https://openenergy-platform.org/>`_ provides open data and metadata for transparent and reproducible energy system modelling.
+The `Open Energy Platform (OEP) <https://openenergy-platform.org/>`_ provides open data and metadata for transparent and reproducible energy system modeling.
 Parts of the data used by eGo and related tools in the openego toolchain are made available through the OEP.

 Depending on the selected workflow, eGo may alternatively use imported